teiniker/teiniker-lectures-embedded-cicd/continuous-integration/introduction/README.md

 ## Commit Stage

+The Commit Stage is where we get fast, efficient feedback on any changes, so that the developer gets a high level of confidence that the code does what they expect it to.

+**The output of a successful Commit Stage is a Release Candidate**.

+The goal of the Commit Stage is to achieve a high level of confidence that our changes are good enough to proceed, and to achieve that confidence as quickly as we can.

+The Commit Stage is where we do the **fast unit and technical tests**, best suited to getting **results in a few minutes**, and we leave other, more complex and comprehensive tests to later in the Deployment Pipeline.

+There are other valuable tests that should be included:

+* Analysis to check whether our **coding standards** are met
+* **Compiler warnings**
+* **Static code analysis** tools (linter, etc.)
+* **Dependency analysis** (library scanns)
+* ...

+> Commit Stage tests should provide quality feedback to the developer
+> within 5 minutes.

+The Commit Stage is complete when all the technical, developer-centred tests pass.
+Now the developer has a **high level (`>80%`) confidence** tht their code does what they expect it to.

+We package the result of a successful Commit Stage to create a **Release Candidate (RC)**.
+This should be the code that we will be deployed into production.

 ## Artifact Repository

+The Artifact Repository is the **cache of Release Candidates**.
+The Deployable Units of software that are produced from a successful Commit Stage are assembled and packaged into Release Candidates and stored in the Artifact Repository.

+There are excellent open source tools for this, but at its simplest, an Artifact Repository only requires an **allocated Folder**.

+The Artifact Repository is the version of truth. **The Release Candidates stored here are the exact bits and bytes that we intend to deploy into production**.

+We will store successful outputs of the Commit Stage in the form that they will be deployed into the rest of the Deployment Pipeline - the test environment and into production.

+We separate out any environment-specific configuration from the Release Candidate.
+Modern **container systems** (such as Docker) make this easier.
+**We use the same deployment mechanisms wherever we deploy**.

+When working well, we may produce Release Candidate every 10-15 minutes.
+But we only need to progress the **newest Release Candidate** and we can discard any earlier, or failing versionfrom the Artifact Repository.

+Each Release Candidate will be assigned a **unique ID**.
+This is best done as a simple sequence number, so we can easily identify which, of several possible versions, is the newest.

-## Essential Practices
+## Essential CI Practices

-* Don't check in on a broken build
+* Don't check in on a broken build.

-* Always run all commit tests locally before commiting
+* Always run all commit tests locally before commiting.

-* Wait for commit tests to pass before moving on
+* Wait for commit tests to pass before moving on.

-* Never go home on a broken build
+* Never go home on a broken build.

 * Always be prepared to revert to the previous revision.

-* Time-box fixing before reverting
+* Time-box (`<10` minutes) fixing before reverting.

-* Don't comment out failing tests
+* Don't comment out failing tests.

-* Take responsibility for all breakages that result from your changes
+* Take responsibility for all breakages that result from your changes.

 ## References